 In preparing the listing application on SIX, issuers must indicate which regulatory standard they are applying to and demonstrate their satisfaction of the corresponding requirements.
-The following main regulatory standards are available for listings on SIX:
+The following regulatory standards are available for equity listings on SIX:

 - International Reporting Standard.
 This is aimed at international investors.
 It has the most comprehensive transparency requirements and requires the application of international financial reporting standards (IFRS), US generally accepted accounting principles (US GAAP) or another internationally recognised accounting standard. - Swiss Reporting Standard.
 This is aimed at domestic investors.
 Issuers may apply Swiss GAAP FER or the financial reporting standard under the Swiss Banking Act, with the other listing requirements remaining consistent with the International Reporting Standard. - Standard for Investment Companies.
 This is for the listing of equity securities issued by investment companies (ie, companies whose sole purpose is to pursue collective investment schemes to generate income or capital gains, or both, without engaging in any actual entrepreneurial activity as such and that do not operate under a licence as a collective investment scheme under the Swiss Federal Act on Collective Investments). - Standard for Real Estate Companies.
-This is for the listing of equity securities issued by a real estate company (ie, companies that continually generate at least two-thirds of their revenue from real estate-related activities).
+This is for the listing of equity securities issued by a real estate company (ie, companies that continually generate at least two-thirds of their revenue from real estate-related activities). - Standard for SPACs.
+Introduced in 2021, this standard is for special purpose acquisition vehicles (cash shell companies) created with the sole purpose of acquiring a non-listed operating company within a certain defined timeframe. - Standard for the Sparks segment.
+A new regulatory standard for issuers with a market capitalisation of less than 500 million francs at the time of the listing, launched in 2021.
+The standard provides less burdensome listing requirements compared with those of the Main Market segment. - Standard for Depository Receipts.
+This standard is reserved for global depository receipts (GDRs), defined by SIX as tradable certificates issued to represent deposited equity securities and which permit the (indirect) exercise of the membership and property rights attached to the deposited equity securities. - Standard for Collective Investment.
+This standard is for units (or shares) in Swiss and foreign collective investment schemes that in accordance with the Federal Act of 23 June 2006 on Collective Investment Schemes (CISA) are subject to the supervision of FINMA or require a licence from FINMA to be sold in or from Switzerland.